Last updated: April 27, 2023

 Can You Open a Foreign LLC in Maryland?

-Yes, you can open a foreign LLC, but you will need to register with the Department of Assessments and Taxation, Corporate Charter Division.
+You can open a foreign LLC in Maryland by registering with the Department of Assessments and Taxation, Corporate Charter Division.

-The process of forming an LLC in Maryland is relatively straightforward, but it does require time and effort.
+The process of forming an LLC in Maryland is relatively straightforward and following the steps in this article will help you start the company more efficiently.

 If you have any additional questions, you can also direct them to the Maryland Department of Assessments and Taxation at 410-767-1184.